noetl/noetl/README.md

 ## Workflow

 In NoETL, workflows are defined as playbooks – YAML scripts that orchestrate the execution of tasks in a predefined sequence.
-Each playbook describes a series of steps within tasks, where each step corresponding to a specific plugin.
+Each playbook describes a series of steps within tasks, where each step corresponds to a specific plugin.

 ## Tasks and Steps